jbadan/habitrack/Readme.md

 1. Michelle is a busy college student who wants an organization and tracking tool for keeping her daily stress relief habits consistent.
 She wants a tool that can go with her, so mobile viewing is important.
 Using Habitrack, she will be able to see how often she engages in mediation and which days she tends to forget.

-2. David is a retiree who wants to develop a new habit of reading for 1 hour each afternoon.
+2. David is a retiree who wants to develop a new habit of reading for one hour each afternoon.
 He wants a tracking tool that enables him to see his day’s tasks in one place and log his activity with minimal navigation or button clicks.
 Using Habitrack, he can establish this goal and track his progress daily from one page with one button tap.